WebSnifferHQ/ExpeditedTransferOutRegistrars/README.md

 # Expedited Transfer Out Registrars

-A list of domain registrars that allow expedited transfers out of domain names.
+A list of domain registrars that allow expedited outbound transfers of domain names.

 A domain name transfer from one registrar to another can take about 5-7 days to complete.
-Some registrars allo to expedite the transfer so the domain name transfers within a matter of hours instead of days by following some steps.
+Some registrars allow to expedite the transfer so the domain name transfers within a matter of hours instead of days by following some steps.
 Below is the list of such registrars as well as the description of the steps that you need to take.

 ## Name.com